cl4cnam/funcSug/docs/simplifiedModel/naiveModel.md

 It's a very naive model:

 - no coherence mechanism
-- neither preemption nor cancellation
+- no preemption/cancellation
+- no subroutines/functions
 - only way of waiting: busy waiting

 Note: It's a deterministic model.